Posted by Jackson Peos in Muscle Building

-Chemically speaking, creatine is a member of the phosphagen family, a naturally occurring amino acid found in red meat and seafood, and in our muscle.
-Inside our muscle, around two thirds of that creatine is in the form of phosphocreatine, with the remaining being free creatine.
+Chemically speaking, creatine is a member of the phosphagen family, a naturally occurring amino acid found in red meat and seafood, and in our muscles.
+Inside our muscle, around two-thirds of that creatine is in the form of phosphocreatine, with the remaining being free creatine.

-During the day, about 1-2% of our muscle creatine strores are released into the urine (as a metabolic by-product) and as a result we need around 1-3 g of creatine per day just to maintain our muscle creatine levels.
+During the day, about 1-2% of our muscle creatine stores are released into the urine (as a metabolic by-product) and as a result, we need around 1-3 g of creatine per day just to maintain our muscle creatine levels.
 But don’t stress, this can usually be achieved by food, and creatine synthesis by our liver and kidneys.

-As we discussed, the majority of creatine stored in our muscle is in the form of phosphocreatine, a creatine and a phosphate molecule joined together.
+As we discussed, the majority of creatine stored in our muscle is in the form of phosphocreatine, creatine and a phosphate molecule joined together.
 When this molecule is broken apart (called hydrolysis) it releases a small packet of energy.
-This energy is then used to combine another molecule known as ATP, which is the energy source for our high intensity training efforts.
+This energy is then used to combine another molecule known as ATP, which is the energy source for our high-intensity training efforts.

 By having more phosphocreatine in the muscle, it means we can make more ATP, especially during maximal effort exercise.
 Studies have consistently shown that supplementing with creatine (or increasing our phosphocreatine storage) can improve training performance, as well as enhance the adaptations from that training.
 The benefits don’t end there, other research within the realm indicates that creatine can improve post-training recovery, prevent injuries, help to manage body temperature levels, and even protect the nervous system during concussions.
 Cool huh.

 In a nutshell, creatine supplementation will increase the muscle stores of creatine and phosphocreatine, allowing an athlete to do more work over a series of sets.
-Improving the volume and quality of work over a number of sets can lead to greater gains in strength, muscle and performance.
+Improving the volume and quality of work over several sets can lead to greater gains in strength, muscle and performance.

 In a normal day of eating including some lean meats, this might yield 1-2g of creatine.
 However, under these circumstances, this only saturates (fills up) our muscle cells with creatine by 60-80%.